finnishtransportagency/raita/README.md

 where `LISTEN_PORT_TO_FIX` is the port you want to listen on (e.g. 3004), `DNS_TO_REDIRECT` is where you want to redirect to and `PORT_TO_PIPE` is port in the receiving end.
 With ALB, the port that ALB listens to is port 80 and DNS is the DNS of the ALB (check AWS console).

 ## Scripts

+- prisma:create-schema
+  Create the prisma schema from scratch.
+This will initialize a new postgres database with docker and create tables with the flyway migration scripts.
+The Prisma client will inspect the database and create the schema from that.
+Requires sudo permissions.

+  Prisma does not support table inheritance so this will remove the id definitions from mittaus tables with inheritance.
+Those need to be fixed by hand if this script is rerun.
+TODO: how to fix this.

+- prisma:generate
+  Generate the prisma client library based on Prisma schema file.
+This needs to be run along with npm install and whenever Prisma schema changes.

+- graphql:codegen
+  Generate types for Apollo server.
+This needs to be rerun whenever the .graphql files are changed.

 ## Tests